Reducing job-site disruptions with the Heated Gear mobile app

 Identifying User Needs

-Interviews with three persona groups—general consumers, crib managers/admins, and small contractors—revealed four universal needs that guided the design:
+Interviews with three persona groups (general consumers, crib managers/admins, and small contractors), revealed four universal needs that guided the design & told us which features would be most valuable:

 Putting Users in Command: Designing for Control, Comfort, and Efficiency

-Our solution centered on creating a user-first, highly configurable experience that addressed real jobsite challenges.
-By combining precise control, clear feedback, and low-friction interactions—including widgets and lock-screen complications—users can manage their heated gear efficiently, safely, and hands-free.
-The design balances flexibility with simplicity, enabling workers to focus on their tasks while staying warm.
+The solution centered on creating a user-first, highly configurable experience that addressed real jobsite challenges.
+By combining precise control, clear feedback, and low-friction interactions, users could now manage their heated gear efficiently, safely, and hands-free.
+The design balanced flexibility with simplicity, enabling workers to focus on their tasks while staying warm.

 Key principles guided the design: